Wreath-Wreathe | Commonly Confused Words

 etymology

-• Wreath is a noun referring to a ring-shaped arrangement of flowers, leaves, or other materials, typically used for decoration.
+• Wreath is a noun and refers to a decorative ring made of flowers, leaves, or other materials.

-• Wreathe is a verb meaning to cover, surround, or encircle something as if with a wreath.
+• Wreathe is a verb, which means to surround or encircle something, often with a twisting or curling action.

 © 2025 Lithium Lab Pte Ltd